qiqi5757/UniBIP/README.md

 ##  🛠️🛠️🛠️Example

 The training module is located at `example/main.py`.
 You can start the training process by running `main.py`.
+The training module is located at `example/main.py`.
+You can start the training process by running `main.py`.
+The dataset is located in the`example/dataset` directory.
+Given the substantial size of the dataset, a full upload is not feasible.
+The complete dataset and others can be found at the following URL: [https://figshare.com/s/4f1adea54bde58c8dbc6](https://figshare.com/s/4f1adea54bde58c8dbc6).

 ```python
 python main.py